 - Respect nature and wildlife.
 Keep your distance from wildlife, don’t leave trash behind, and only camp at official campsites.

-1. Rhino drive or plateau hike in Waterberg National Park
+1. Rhino drive or hike in Waterberg National Park

 4. Dinner under the Milky Way at Ozongaka